vonschutter/RTD-Setup/modules/oem-app-runner/README.md

-# RTD OEM Tool Runner
+# RTD OEM APP Runner

 < [Back](https://github.com/vonschutter/RTD-Setup/blob/main/README.md) |

-The OEM Support Tool Runner is part of the RTD Power Tools.
+The OEM App Runner is a tool to run support programs on a computer securely and reliably.
+This tool is part of the RTD Power Tools.

 ## Overview